danielmsimuko/02-ansible/nodes-setup-ex.md

 ## Node setup Excercise

-You have given a host machine and three nodes to set up and test connection. webserver, dbserver, adminserver and control called server1.
+You have been given a host machine and three nodes to set up.
+Ansible is installed on host machine and nodes have been DNS'd so are named WebServer1, DBServer1 and AdminServer1.
+These are the steps I followed:

-1. SSH into Server1
+1. SSH into host Server1

 `# ssh cloud_user@3.236.114.240`